Dirichlet Proportions Model for Hierarchically Coherent Probabilistic Forecasting: Additional Experimental Details

 {\bf Training details.} Our model is implemented in Tensorflow~\citep{abadi2016tensorflow} and trained using the Adam optimizer with default parameters.
 We set a step-wise learning rate schedule that decays by a factor of 0.5 a total of 8 times over the schedule.
 The max. training epoch is set to be 50 while we early stop with a patience of 10.
+All our experiments were performed on a single server with a 32 core Intel Xeon CPU and an Tesla V100 GPU.

+{\bf Baselines.} We used the experimental framework released by \citet{rangapuram2021end} for running the baselines PERMBU, Hier-E2E.
+On the Favoroita dataset, the original R code of PERMBU does not work because of non positive definite covariance matrix.
+Therefore we use the implementation in~\cite{olivares2022hierarchicalforecast} as that code is more modular and easy to debug.